The official website for the States of Guernsey

 • You do not need to include insignificant risks.
 You do not need to include risks from everyday life unless your work activities increase the risk.

-• That's a UK Law and does not apply in Guernsey!
+• UK Law does not apply in Guernsey!

 • In law, the word "precedent" is used to describe a decision of a senior court which is binding on (must be followed or applied by) a court of equal or lower status in a later case.
 Hence, also, "binding precedent".
 In summary, English decisions, laws and regulations are not strictly binding in Guernsey courts but that they are of high persuasive value and will frequently be followed in the absence of special circumstances or local precedent in Guernsey.
 In short it is a fact or decision which establishes a pattern to be followed.